 Algorithmic bias: This refers to the potential for recommendation algorithms to produce biased recommendations based on factors such as race, gender, or socioeconomic status.

-Privacy concerns: Recommendation systems typically require access to users' personal data, which raises concerns about data privacy and security.
+Privacy concerns: Recommendation systems typically require access to users' data, which raises concerns about data privacy and security.

-In this analysis, a novel weighted recommendation system is created for better consumer decisions using CF. Machine learning model MNB, MLP, and LR are combined to form an ensemble model for product recommendation.
-The dataset that is used to train and test the proposed ensembled model is an open-source dataset and easily available on the website of Kaggle.
-Section 1 provide an introduction related to recommender system and CF, then displays the literature review that discuss the latest research that is performed on the recommender system section 2 displays the background study, section 3 depicts the problem formulation, section 4 discuss the objectives that are obtained after evaluating the previous work, section 5 discuss the methodology section, section 6 displays the results section and finally the section 7 displays the conclusion and future scope of the research.
+In this analysis, a novel weighted recommendation system is created for better consumer decisions using CF. Machine learning models MNB, MLP, and LR are combined to form an ensemble model for product recommendation.
+The dataset that is used to train and test the proposed ensembled model is an open-source dataset and is easily available on the website of Kaggle.
+Section 1 provides an introduction related to the recommender system and CF, then displays the literature review that discusses the latest research that is performed on the recommender system section 2 displays the background study, section 3 depicts the problem formulation, section 4 discusses the objectives that are obtained after evaluating the previous work, section 5 discuss the methodology section, section 6 displays the results section and finally section 7 displays the conclusion and future scope of the research.

 Background Study

 More people are interested in review-based recommender systems now than ever before due to the proliferation of social networking sites.
 The development of such systems is motivated by a desire to put to good use the insightful data included in users' written critiques.
 With the use of sentiment analysis, this study introduces a CF recommendation system.
 Sentiment analysis is used on a data set consisting of 7210 reviews of 221 novels culled from the Amazon website to achieve this end.
 To get user feedback, an ensemble of models is used.
 For ensemble modeling, an approach based on weighted vote classifiers is also used.
 Java Web Crawlers were used to get the necessary information from Amazon.com.
 Comments made by Amazon customers on individual book titles, such as Business Intelligence, were the only source of information.
 Sentiment analysis is done using several approaches, including text normalization and ensemble techniques.
-Users were more likely to suggest popular items, and recommender system performance was improved, when sentiment analysis of customer reviews was included.
-As a result of incorporating sentiment analysis into recommender systems, this research demonstrates significant gains in the effectiveness of the latter [19].
+Users were more likely to suggest popular items and recommender system performance was improved when sentiment analysis of customer reviews was included.
+As a result of incorporating sentiment analysis into recommender systems, this research demonstrates significant gains in the effectiveness of the latter19.

 Problem Formulation